viguri/QuisKit-Training/README.md

 The quantum circuit creates a Bell state (specifically the |Φ+⟩ state) using two qubits.
 This state is a fundamental example of quantum entanglement, where the quantum states of particles are connected in such a way that the quantum state of each particle cannot be described independently.

+## Latest Features

+- **Enhanced Visualization**: Improved histogram visualization for better understanding of measurement results.
+- **Multiple Circuit Implementations**: Added alternative implementations of the Bell state circuit for educational purposes.
+- **Integration with Quantum Simulators**: Support for running circuits on various quantum simulators.

 ## Requirements

 - Python 3.7 or higher